12 Top-Rated Waterfalls in North Carolina

 The Horsepasture River drops 150 feet over a ledge from the Blue Ridge Mountains in a spectacular show of whitewater and spray.
 A popular spot for photographers, the sunlight here often forms rainbows from the mist emanating from the falls.
 The large rocks at the base of the waterfall heat up in the summer sun and are an ideal place for a bit of sunbathing or a picnic.

 Reaching Rainbow Falls requires a hike, but it's worth the effort and is a pleasant outing.
 The hike to the lookout platform at the base of the falls is 1.5 miles, descending gradually most of the way.
 The trail follows the river, and frequent side trails provide access to the water and another small waterfall en route called Hidden Falls.
 Return to your car the same way.
-The falls is near the small town of Sapphire in Gorges State Park.
+The falls are near the small town of Sapphire in Gorges State Park.

 11. Soco Falls